archermancool/ArcherOS/README.md

 # ArcherOS
-A fun small kinda operating system to install, open install.bat to uninstall, run Uninstall.bat
+A fun small kinda operating system
-The key is 8946, when you are done editing your version of ArcherOS, you can change the product key. this is made in Batch.
+!!!!!!!!PUT THIS ON A DISK!!!!!!!! to install insert the disk and choose to run AUTORUN.BAT The key is 8946, you should write it on the disk this is made in Batch.
 EXTRACT THE FOLDER
-ArcherOS Version 2.8
+ArcherOS Version 2.9